 One of the financial tools most utilized by Gettysburg families, our payment plan distributes your out-of-pocket cost.

 Absolutely interest-free, and everyone qualifies.
-For the low cost of a one-time fee you can turn education costs into affordable monthly payments.
+For a low enrollment fee of $35 per semester, you can turn education costs into affordable monthly payments.

 Nearly 45% of Gettysburg students have a job on campus, typically 5-10 hours per week.
 In addition to gaining professional experience, students can use their bi-weekly earnings to pay for daily expenses.
 Students do not need to receive financial aid to work on campus.